Nicolas Errington: Marian Civil War

 In Scotland there was a civil war between the followers of Mary, Queen of Scots and the supporters of her son James VI.
 Errington was sent several times into Scotland.
 Mary, Queen of Scots was informed of his activities and wrote in March 1571 about the man named "Arrington" or "Harrington" who had been sent by Elizabeth I and the Earl of Sussex to see Regent Lennox.

 On 27 April 1572 Errington delivered a letter to Regent Mar for Lord Hunsdon about the rendition of the Earl of Northumberland.
 He described fighting on Edinburgh's Canongate, and the capture and execution of soldiers loyal to Mary, Queen of Scots, (at Cramond Bridge), who were going north to join with Adam Gordon of Auchindoun.
 Mary's supporters had failed to capture some strategic castles on the Forth including Barnbougle and Dundas.
 The Leith schoolmaster Mr Peter was deciphering captured messages.
 The Earl of Morton told Errington that he opposed the delivery of the Earl of Northumberland.

 Edinburgh Castle was held by William Kirkcaldy of Grange for Mary, Queen of Scots.
 The secretary of John Knox, Richard Bannatyne wrote that Errington, who he called "Haringtoun", had also delivered messages from Queen Elizabeth to the castle, which gave the defenders some encouragement, and they received further offers by a messenger called Hope, sent from William Drury, Marshall of Berwick.
 English diplomacy, for a time, was content to deal with both sides.

 The struggle against Kirkcaldy to take the castle became known as the "Lang Siege".
-An English artillery force was brought to Scotland to capture the castle from the its defenders, known as "Castilians", led by William Drury.
+An English artillery force was brought to Scotland to capture the castle from its defenders, known as "Castilians", led by William Drury.
 Errington was one his captains and negotiators.
 Before the English cannon arrived, Errington went to Edinburgh Castle on 4 March 1573 to discuss terms of surrender offered by the English ambassador, Henry Killigrew.
 On a second visit on 27 March he noted that the defences had been improved by earthworks and modifications to the Spur fortification.
 Drury sent a plan of the castle showing the new works lately seen by Errington to Cecil.

 Errington was appointed Provost Marshal of the force of Scotland with command of the artillery, despite competition for the office from Thomas Sutton, who was Master of the Ordnance in Berwick.
 Some documents call him the "provost or undermarshal".